nickmeldrum/fs-operations/README.md

-# fs-operations
+# operate-on-subdirectories

-Just some simple little filesystem helpers to ease running 'operations' on multiple files without having to write all the fs stuff yourself.
+A simple function that allows you to pass in an async function and have it called on every sub directory in a directory.